comunica/Article-SSWS2020-AMF/content/solution.md

 </figcaption>
 </figure>

-<span class="comment" data-author="RV">why suddenly multiple AMFs here?</span>

-<span class="comment" data-author="RV"><code>super</code> probably doesn't take an AMF, does it?</span>

 ### Heuristic for Enabling the BGP Algorithm

 While our BGP-based algorithm may filter out true negative bindings sooner than the the triple-based algorithm, it may lead to larger AMFs being downloaded, possibly incurring a larger HTTP overhead.
-In some cases, this cost may become too high if the number of bindings that needs to be tested is low.
+In some cases, this cost may become too high if the number of bindings that needs to be tested is low, e.g. downloading an AMF of 10MB would be too costly when only a single binding needs to be tested.

 To cope with these cases, we introduce a heuristic in [](#amf-bgp-heuristic-pseudo), that will estimate whether or not the BGP-based algorithm will be cheaper in terms of HTTP overhead